samsel/sepharad/readme.md

 sepharad
 ========

-Visualize the JS module dependencies from your Source Code in Github.
+##### Visualize the JS module (AMD or CommonJS) dependencies from your Source Code in Github.

-###### Sepharad is an extension to dependo (https://github.com/auchenberg/dependo#introduction).

-Sepharad extends dependo by enabling visualization of JS dependencies from a source located in remote Github.
-The limitation with dependo is that the source must be in the local file system.
+Sepharad is built on top of dependo (https://github.com/auchenberg/dependo#introduction).
+The reason Sepharad was built was to overcome the limitation of dependo, which is that; the source code must be in the local file system to generate dependencies.
+Sepharad overcomes that limitation by enabling visualization of JS dependencies from source code located in remote Github.

 Usage
 -----